Microfiber: Textiles for cleaning

-In cleaning products, microfiber can be 100% polyester, or a blend of polyester and polyamide (nylon).
-It can be either a woven product or a non woven product, the latter most often used in limited use or disposable cloths.
-In the highest-quality fabrics for cleaning applications, the fiber is split during the manufacturing process to produce multi-stranded fibers.
-A cross section of the split microfiber fabric under high magnification would look like an asterisk.
+Reusable microfiber cloths for cleaning are most often made of split bicomponent fibers.
 The split fibers and the size of the individual filaments make the cloths more effective than other fabrics for cleaning purposes.
 The structure traps and retains the dirt and also absorbs liquids.
 Unlike cotton, microfiber leaves no lint, the exception being some micro suede blends, where the surface is mechanically processed to produce a soft plush feel.

 For microfiber to be most effective as a cleaning product, especially for water-soluble soils and waxes, it should be a split microfiber.
 Non-split microfiber is little more than a very soft cloth.
 The main exception is for cloths used for facial cleansing and for the removal of skin oils (sebum), sunscreens, and mosquito repellents from optical surfaces such as cameras, phones and eyeglasses wherein higher-end proprietary woven, 100% polyester cloths using 2 μm filaments, will absorb these types of oils without smearing.

 Microfiber used in non-sports-related clothing, furniture, and other applications is not split because it is not designed to be absorbent, just soft.
 When buying, microfiber may not be labeled to designate whether it is split.
 One method to determine the type of microfiber is to run the cloth over the palm of the hand.
 A split microfiber will cling to imperfections of the skin and can be either heard or felt as it does.
 Alternatively, a small amount of water can be poured onto a hard, flat surface and pushed with the microfiber.
 If the water is pushed rather than absorbed, it is not split microfiber.

 Microfiber can be electrostatically charged for special purposes like filtration.